RiksenHand/starter-hugo-online-course/content/authors/rolf/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Rolf Riise

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - rolf

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: R Instructor
+role: El Capitan

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: OUS
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Like a boss.

 interests:
-  - Artificial Intelligence
+  - Barn
-  - Computational Linguistics
+  - Hånd og mikro
-  - Information Retrieval
+  - Rygg

-education:
+Utdanning:
   courses:
     - course: PhD in Artificial Intelligence
       institution: Stanford University